mahsafazlali/cone-photoreceptors-contribution/README.md

 Code and data for Fazlali et al., 2024, iScience

 ## Description and Licensing
-This repository contains the code and data used for the analysis in the manuscript titled **"Lack of evidence for the contribution of cone photoreceptors to human melatonin suppression and alerting response to light at night,"** submitted to *iScience*.
+This repository contains the code and data used for the analysis in the manuscript titled **"Lack of strong evidence for cone photoreceptors’ contribution to human melatonin suppression and alerting response to light"** submitted to *iScience*.
 The datasets are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/), while all R code is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 The code is written in **R** and includes functions for data preprocessing, statistical modeling using Bayesian analysis, and the generation of plots.